How and when will I know that my baby is HIV negative?

 The baby will be tested using an HIV PCR DNA or RNA test.
 These tests look for virus in the baby’s blood.

-In the UK, it is good practice to test the baby on the day she or he is born.
+In the UK, it is good practice to test the baby on the day they are born.
 The test is repeated after six weeks and again at three months.

 If all these tests are negative, and you are not breastfeeding your baby, then your baby does not have HIV.

-You will also be told that your baby no longer has your antibodies when he or she is 18 months old.
+You will also be told that your baby no longer has your antibodies when they are 18 months old.

 To check the baby is HIV negative